 Weave in all ends with your tapestry needle before beginning the border.

-Round 1: Pull up a loop in any corner, ch 1 and work 2 HDC into the same space.
+Round 1: Pull up a loop in any corner, CH 1 and work 2 HDC into the same space.
 Work 2 HDC into every other stitch and at the end every other row on the sides of the blanket.
 In the corners work “2 HDC, CH 1, 2 HDC”.
 After working last corner, join with a slip stitch to first HDC, chain 2 and turn.

-Round 2 through 4: Work 2 HDC in between each set of HDC in the row below.
+Rounds 2 through 4: Work 2 HDC in between each set of HDC in the row below.
 In the corners work “2 HDC, CH 1, 2 HDC around the chain 1 space of the previous row.
 Join with a slip stitch to the first HDC of the round, chain 2 and turn.

 Thanks so much for coming to read this pattern, I hope you enjoy making this blanket!
 When you finish please come share a picture with us on Facebook or Instagram with #daisyfarmcrafts, we’d love to see! —Nicolina